priyambj/erudite-py/README.md

 ```
 docker run -i -t -p 8882:8882 /bin/bash floriangeigl/erudite
 ```
 The framework within the docker image can be found at /home/erudite/erudite/.
-Please consider using ```git pull``` to update to the latest version available.
+Please consider using ```git pull``` within this directory to update to the latest version available.
 The included ipython notebooks should then be available at localhost:8882.